shakebugs/shake-docs/docs/android/shake-ui/inspect-screen.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-> Before submitting a ticket, your user can freely inspect [Data attached by default](android/configuration-and-data/essentials.md) and [Ticket metadata](android/configuration-and-data/ticket-metadata.md).
+> Before submitting a ticket, your users can freely inspect [Data attached by default](android/configuration-and-data/essentials.md) and [Ticket metadata](android/configuration-and-data/ticket-metadata.md).

 ## Introduction

-They access this screen by tapping the *Inspect* button on the [New ticket screen](android/shake-ui/new-ticket-screen.md).
+They access the Inspect screen by tapping the *Inspect* button on the [New ticket screen](android/shake-ui/new-ticket-screen.md).

 <table class="media-container mt-50">
 <img